tbates/umx/cran-comments.md

 ## R CMD check results

-No NOTEs, ERRORs, or WARNINGs resulted.

-"mis-spelled" (OpenMx, umx) in DESCRIPTION are fine.
+No ERRORs, or WARNINGs.
+1 false-alarm NOTE about spelling: spelling of OpenMx and umx in DESCRIPTION are fine.

 ## Downstream dependencies